matthewhanson/presentations/2019/foss4g-open-keynote.md

 ----

+### FOSS4G

-Open-Source pre 2010
+2010 and earlier

-- Used by scientists
+Notes:
+- Birth of the FOSS4G movement in that decade
+- The first FOSS4Gs
+- Inception and rise of several important projects
+- Scientists were users, made their jobs easier
+- Govenment users, but rarely contributors

 ---

 <img src='assets/avatar.png' />

-### 2011 - 2015
+### 2011

-earth science
+pivot to earth science @ Applied Geosolutions

 - climate science
 - agriculture
 - forestry
-- Open Data: EO, LiDAR, SAR
-- started in open-source
-    - GeoNode, gippy, gips
+- soil carbon models

 Notes:
-- algorithm development
+- very small company
+  - not to be confused with AppGeo in Boston, or GeoSolutions in Italy
+- scientific processing pipelines
-- refactoring and reimplementing science code
+- reimplementing science code
-- data management
-- Downloading open data and creating ARD
-    - atmospheric correction

 ----